Actindo-AG/Documentation/EDI/UserInterface/01a_Exports.md

 The following fields and functions are available in this list.

 -  ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
     Click this button to add a *Source entity* with which you can map the EDIFACT definition fields.
-The *Select source* wizard is displayed.
+The *Select source* wizard window is displayed.

 - *Source entity*
    Entity that defines the source you want to map to the destination fields of the EDIFACT message, for example the *Retail suite business document* entity.